 The Business 7 (B7) Summit is a mainstay of the G7 Presidency calendar.
-Led by the Confederation of British Industry (CBI), the three-day virtual summit will bring together leading business organisations from across the G7 countries, with the senior Government Ministers in attendance.
+Led by the Confederation of British Industry (CBI), the three-day virtual summit brought together leading business organisations from across the G7 countries, with the senior Government Ministers in attendance.

-The first day of the B7 will be a CEO summit, which will look to showcase companies that are taking ambitious climate action through committing to the Race to Zero.
+The first day of the B7 was a CEO summit, which showcased companies that are taking ambitious climate action through committing to the Race to Zero.
 Alongside its prominence in the G7 calendar, the B7 is a key milestone in the build up to COP26, galvanising business ambition and showcasing breakthroughs in the climate and nature space and an opportunity to deliver on a number of key climate objectives.

-The second and third days will be a closed door summit with the B7 and senior members agreeing recommendations on digital policy, trade, climate and biodiversity to support efforts to drive an inclusive and sustainable global economic recovery from the pandemic.
-Following this, the B7 will publish a two page communique which will be circulated to the G7 Leaders ahead of the Leaders’ Summit.
+The second and third days were a closed door summit with the B7 and senior members agreeing recommendations on digital policy, trade, climate and biodiversity to support efforts to drive an inclusive and sustainable global economic recovery from the pandemic.
+Following this, the B7 published a two page communique which will be circulated to the G7 Leaders ahead of the Leaders’ Summit.

 What is the Race to Zero?

 The Race to Zero is a global campaign to rally leadership and support from businesses, cities, regions and investors for a healthy, resilient, zero carbon recovery that prevents future threats, creates decent jobs, and unlocks inclusive, sustainable growth.

 All members are committed to the same overarching goal: achieving net zero emissions as soon as possible, by 2050 at the very latest, and setting concrete plans to achieve them.
 The targets and commitments set within Race to Zero are approved by an external Expert Peer Review Group, to reinforce the credibility of the Campaign and strengthen the annual review process.